 This website is developed by volunteers to help newcomers to The Apache Software Foundation (ASF) and to our many Apache projects take their first steps towards being a part of our community.

-Here we provide signposts to information about both the ASF as an organization, as well as about the over 100 different Apache project communities that provide free software for the public benefit.
+Here we provide signposts to information about the ASF as an organization, as well as about the over 140 different Apache project communities that provide free software for the public benefit.

-We do not focus on any specific projects here, but rather on the common processes and policies found in most of Apache projects.
+We do not focus on any specific projects here, but rather on the common processes and policies called The Apache Way found in most Apache projects.
 Our goal is to help you understand how the ASF works and give you the confidence to participate more directly in Apache projects that interest you.

 If you are new to open source please read our newcomers section for some explanations of basic concepts, first steps to get started, and places to ask for help.